-- Bereavement Leave Generally Bereavement Leave will be given according to State law, which currently allows employees who have worked for the City of Sherwood for one-hundred eighty (180) calendar days, and averaged at least twenty-five (25) hours per week, to take up to two (2) weeks of bereavement leave per death of an Immediate family member.
+- a.
+Bereavement Leave Generally -Bereavement Leave will be given according to State law, which currently allows employees who have worked for the City of Sherwood for one-hundred eighty (180) calendar days, and averaged at least twenty-five (25) hours per week, to take up to two (2) weeks (80 hours) of bereavement leave per death of an family member.
 Bereavement leave may be used to attend the funeral or alternative to a funeral of the family member, or to grieve the death of the family member.
-Employees who wish to take bereavement leave must inform their supervisor or department director as soon as possible after receiving notification of an Immediate family member's death.
+Employees who wish to take bereavement leave must inform their supervisor or department director as soon as possible after receiving notification of an family member's death.
 Although prior notice is not required, oral notice must be provided within twenty-four (24) hours of beginning leave.
 Written notice must be provided to the employer within three (3) days of returning to work.
-Employees are required to use any available sick leave during the period of bereavement leave; PTO time will be used if the employee has no available sick leave. - d.
+Use of OFLA bereavement leave must be within 60 days of passing.
+Under exceptional circumstances, the City Manager may grant use of additional bereavement leave after the 60 days' notice of passing.
+Employees are required to use any available accrued leave during the period of bereavement leave; unpaid leave will be used if the employee has no available accrued leave. - b.
 Definition.
-"Immediate family" for purposes of this section is defined by State Law as periodically amended.
-The definition is currently: spouse, same-gender domestic partner, custodial parent, non-custodial parent, adoptive parent, foster parent, biological parent, step parent, parent-in-law, parent of same-gender domestic partner, grandparent or grandchild of the employee, or a person with whom the employee is or was in a relationship of in loco parentis.
-It also includes the biological, adopted, foster or stepchild of an employee or the child of an employee's same-gender domestic partner.
+"Family Member" for purposes of this section is defined by State Law as periodically amended.
+(OAR 839-009-0210) The definition includes: spouse, same-gender registered domestic partner, custodial parent, non-custodial parent, adoptive parent, foster parent, biological parent, stepparent, parent-in-law, parent of same-gender domestic partner, grandparent or grandchild of the employee, or a person with whom the employee is or was in a relationship of in loco parentis.
+It also includes the biological, adopted, foster or stepchild of an employee, or the child of an employee's same-gender domestic partner.

 Section 6.
 Union Leave.
 One authorized Union representative, upon written request from the Union given 30 days in advance, may be given a short-term leave of absence of up to one week per fiscal year without pay to transact business for this bargaining unit of the Union.
 The Union will cooperate with the City by making requests for such leave in a manner which will minimize interference with the City's operations.
-The Union agrees to reimburse the City for the costs of any benefits the employee earned or enjoyed during the period of unpaid Union leave (such as PERS, PTO accrual, sick leave accrual, health insurance benefits, etc.).
+The Union agrees to reimburse the City for the costs of any benefits the employee earned or enjoyed during the period of unpaid Union leave (such as PERS, PTO accrual, sick leave accrual, health insurance benefits, etc.) consistent with ORS 243.804.